 Some directors may decide not to vote at all (that is, 'abstain' from voting) and they may wish to ensure the minutes record them as having abstained.
 In circumstances where a director has a conflict of interest in a matter, that director should not participate in discussions about or vote on the matter.
 In this instance, they must ensure this is recorded in the minutes of the meeting.
-For more information on conflict of interests, see part 3 of this guide.
+For more information on conflict of interests, see part 3 of this guide 'Director's legal role, power and duties'.